-Middle school students who are achieving at high academic levels and are motivated learners may qualify for Challenge and accelerated classes that include English/Language Arts, Social Studies, Math, Science and Spanish.
+Middle school Advanced Pathways include English Language Arts and Mathematics.
+These classes are for students who are achieving at high academic levels and are motivated learners.
 Teachers, parents and students may refer students for the program.
-Selection for these courses is based on student interest, assessment scores and teacher recommendations.
+Selection for these courses is based on parents' and teachers' thoughtful consideration of the characteristics of students likely to succeed in advanced pathways.
 For more information, contact your students' school counselor or visit the district's website www.everettsd.org/Page/5961.